-It’s been suggested that the effects of 5-HTTLPR or STin2 on SSRI outcomes may be dependent on race or ancestry.46 Indeed, of the 5-HTTLPR studies covered in this review, positive associations were identified in a greater number of studies performed in Caucasian populations compared to those primarily performed in Asian populations.
+It has been suggested that the effects of 5-HTTLPR or STin2 on SSRI outcomes may be dependent on race or ancestry.46 Indeed, of the 5-HTTLPR studies covered in this review, positive associations were identified in a greater number of studies performed in Caucasian populations compared with those primarily performed in Asian populations.
 This phenomenon is not necessarily due to a race x genotype interaction.
-The L allele frequency is much lower in Asian populations compared to white European populations.
+The L allele frequency is much lower in Asian populations compared with white European populations.
 Thus, small studies of this variant in Asian populations may not be adequate to detect more subtle effects.
 On the other hand, pooled data in meta-analyses help to overcome this power issue and do not rule out the possibility of differential effects in different populations.46

 Technical issues related to assay validity may also explain some of the discordant findings in studies of 5-HTTLPR.
 Lack of Hardy-Weinberg Equilibrium is one indicator of potential assay bias.
 Allele-dependent, non-random genotyping errors – that is, problems with the assay that differentially effect L vs S alleles – have been extensively reported at this locus and has led to altered study conclusions and subsequent retractions of manuscripts.56, 57 Biased assays of 5-HTTLPR typically present as an apparent paucity of heterozygotes (S/L) and a preponderance of S/S homozygotes and may be related to magnesium concentration during polymerase chain reaction.56, 57

 Study of 5-HTTLPR is further complicated by the inclusion or exclusion of rs25531 genotype, subdividing L alleles into LA or LG.
-Typically, the LA allele is shown to confer greater expression and activity versus LG or S alleles though this finding is not universal and there are differing viewpoints on how the repeat polymorphism and rs25531 should be interpreted together.5, 32 If LA alleles are indeed functionally different from LG alleles, studies in which rs25531 is not genotyped have a large number of functionally misclassified alleles, diluting any potential association.
-Indeed, we did observe more positive associations in the present review in studies that considered rs25531 genotype.
+Typically, the LA allele is shown to confer greater expression and activity versus LG or S alleles, though this finding is not universal and there are differing viewpoints on how the repeat polymorphism and rs25531 should be interpreted together.5, 32 If LA alleles are indeed functionally different from LG alleles, studies in which rs25531 is not genotyped have a large number of functionally misclassified alleles, diluting any potential association.
+Indeed, more positive associations were observed in the present review in studies that considered rs25531 genotype.
 Notably, many commercial pharmacogenetic platforms do not differentiate the L allele via rs25531 despite growing functional data.
 More recently, an additional polymorphism rs25532 has been described as modulating gene expression in concert with 5-HTTLPR and rs25531, but has not been genotyped in SSRI tolerability studies to date.5

 Similar to rs25531 and rs25532, some evidence indicates that STin2 may have a combined effect with 5-HTTLPR.33 This may present a source of unexplained variability in studies exclusively examining 5-HTTLPR.
 Few clinical studies examine the combined effect of STin2 and 5-HTTLPR on clinical outcomes.
-In addition, rare functional variants in SLC6A4 and epigenetic mechanisms have been demonstrated to affect gene expression are rarely accounted for in SSRI pharmacogenetic studies and are a potential source of unexplained variability.5, 58
+In addition, rare functional variants in SLC6A4 and epigenetic mechanisms that affect gene expression are rarely accounted for in SSRI pharmacogenetic studies and are a potential source of unexplained variability.5, 58

 Aside from these technical aspects of SLC6A4 genotyping, other genetic and clinical variables likely contribute to SSRI tolerability phenotypes.
 Of the genetic factors, variation in genes involved in the pharmacokinetics of SSRIs, such as CYP2C19, CYP2D6, and ABCB1 as well as genes related to serotonin signaling such as HTR2A, encoding the serotonin-2A receptor, may contribute to ADR risk.
-In research settings, these are potentially important covariates to include in analysis, and a combinatorial approach to using these pharmacogenes has shown promise in clinical research.59
+In research settings, these are potentially important covariates to include in analyses, and a combinatorial approach to using these pharmacogenes has shown promise in clinical research.59